 Surgical Hip Procedures

-- Incision is above the tip of the hip.
+- The incision is above the tip of the hip.

 - Complete preservation of the posterior muscles of the hip.

-- No disruption of the anterior capsule and muscles of he hip.
+- No disruption of the anterior capsule and muscles of the hip.

 - Piriformis Release Only (PRO) technique.